Edward R. Murrow: Fall from favor

 Throughout the 1950s the two got into heated arguments stoked in part by their professional rivalry.
 At a dinner party hosted by Bill Downs at his home in Bethesda, Cronkite and Murrow argued over the role of sponsors, which Cronkite accepted as necessary and said "paid the rent."
 Murrow, who had long despised sponsors despite also relying on them, responded angrily.
 In another instance, an argument devolved into a "duel" in which the two drunkenly took a pair of antique dueling pistols and pretended to shoot at each other.
 Despite this, Cronkite went on to have a long career as an anchor at CBS.

 After the end of See It Now, Murrow was invited by New York's Democratic Party to run for the Senate.
 Paley was enthusiastic and encouraged him to do it.
 Harry Truman advised Murrow that his choice was between being the junior senator from New York or being Edward R. Murrow, beloved broadcast journalist, and hero to millions.
-He listened to Truman.
+He took Truman's statement as a suggestion to decline the nomination, which he did.

 After contributing to the first episode of the documentary series CBS Reports, Murrow, increasingly under physical stress due to his conflicts and frustration with CBS, took a sabbatical from summer 1959 to mid-1960, though he continued to work on CBS Reports and Small World during this period.
 Friendly, executive producer of CBS Reports, wanted the network to allow Murrow to again be his co-producer after the sabbatical, but he was eventually turned down.

 Murrow's last major TV milestone was reporting and narrating the CBS Reports installment Harvest of Shame, a report on the plight of migrant farmworkers in the United States.
 Directed by Friendly and produced by David Lowe, it ran in November 1960, just after Thanksgiving.